Who is a gazetted officer?

 Who gives authority to the gazetted officer?

-The gazetted officer receives this power and authority to use the stamp directly from the President of India or the Governor of the Respective State.
+The gazetted officer receives this power and authority to use the stamp directly from the President of India or the Governor of the respective State.
 There is a difference between attestation and notary.
-Notary in simple terms is like giving an undertaking about the facts which have been notarised.
+Notary in simple terms is like giving an undertaking about the facts which have been notarized.
 Whereas, attestation means getting recognition from an officer who acts as a competent witness and the act of attestation has been given due legal recognition under section 57 of the Indian Evidence Act.